ProtoSchool/protoschool.github.io/scripts/README.md

 - Any new environment variables need to be saved:
     -  in your local `.env` file
     -  in the `.env` record in the secure ProtoSchool vault in Protocol Labs' `1Password` account
-    -  as environment variables in the [Travis CI settings](https://travis-ci.org/ProtoSchool/protoschool.github.io/settings)
+    -  as environment variables in [Fleek's build UI](https://app.fleek.co/#/sites/protoschool/settings/advanced-build-settings?accountId=protocollabs-team)

 ##### `--debug` (default: false)